bcgsc/Stash/README.md

 # Stash
 ###### Version 1.2.0
-This repository contains the implementation for the **Stash** data structure and its use in genome misassembly detection.
+This repository contains the implementation for the **Stash** data structure and its utility in genome misassembly detection.

 # Presentations
 * Sarvar, A., Coombe, L., Warren, R., & Birol, I. (2023, April 14–19).
 Stash: A data structure based on stochastic tile hashing [Conference presentation].
 RECOMB-Seq Satellite Conference on Biological Sequence Analysis 2023, Istanbul, Turkey.